Showing posts with label Steak. Show all posts

 Bryan G. Newman

 Steak Tartar begins with uncooked ground or chopped beef.
 Despite the lack of a frying pan or grill, in France, this may be one of the greatest steak dishes that you have ever tasted.
-Steak Tartar is spiced beef made with fillet steak.
-Fish and vegetarian versions of this dish are also not cooked.
+Steak Tartar is spiced beef made with steak.

 Your French menu may offer you: